Barclays can keep billions from Lehman brokerage -US appeals court

-NEW YORK (Reuters) - Barclays Plc (BARC.L) is entitled to about $6 billion of disputed assets as part of its hurried purchase of much of Lehman Brothers Holdings Inc’s brokerage unit at the height of the 2008 financial crisis, a federal appeals court ruled.
+NEW YORK, Aug 5 (Reuters) - Barclays Plc is entitled to about $6 billion of disputed assets as part of its hurried purchase of much of Lehman Brothers Holdings Inc’s brokerage unit at the height of the 2008 financial crisis, a federal appeals court ruled.

 Tuesday’s decision by the 2nd U.S. Circuit Court of Appeals in New York is a setback for the brokerage’s creditors, including Lehman affiliates and hedge funds, for whom the trustee James Giddens has been seeking to recoup money.